-Brixey & Meyer Capital Acquires Access Control Systems
+Brixey & Meyer Capital and Access Control Systems Acquires Access Security Parking Integrated Solutions (ASPIS)

 The adrenaline rush you get when closing on an acquisition (or merger) is exhilarating.